vineethvs23/CBMNPS-Machine_learning_project/README.md

 # Condition Based Maintainance of Naval Propulsion Systems

+- As I will be required to find a coefficient value, this will be a regression problem.

 # What is Condition based maintainance?
 This will be a long read,skip to the last paragraph of this section if you're feeling lazy.   :)